 They must have self-efficacy to be successful.
 Let me explain…

-Have you ever heard this quote?
-“Whether you think you can or think you can’t, you’re right.”
-It gets right at the heart of self-efficacy, better known as confidence.
+The quote, “Whether you think you can or think you can’t, you’re right,” gets right to the heart of self-efficacy, better known as confidence.
 Self-efficacy is a social emotional skill tied to self-awareness, as laid out by Collaborative for Academic, Social, and Emotional Learning (CASEL), and we have known for a while that children need it!

-Psychologist, Albert Bandura, published a seminal paper on this topic in 1977 called, “Self-Efficacy: Toward a Unifying Theory of Behavioral Change.”
-This paper has been widely read by psychologists and educators because there is a common understanding that more confidence can drive success.
-This is true of everything from psychological states to behavior to motivation…and it includes LEARNING!
+Psychologist Albert Bandura published a seminal paper on this topic in 1977 called, “Self-Efficacy: Toward a Unifying Theory of Behavioral Change.”
+This paper has been widely read by psychologists and educators because of a common understanding that more confidence can drive success.
+This is true of everything, from psychological states to behavior to motivation…and it includes learning!
 As a teacher, you can grow self-efficacy in your learners, and it will pay back in dividends in the long run.

-So, how do you do it?
-How do you help your students become more confident?
+So, how do you help your students become more confident?
 Check out these three easy strategies!

 - Provide many opportunities for success!
-Success breeds success, so you will want to create chances for your learners to do well every day if not every hour.
-The key to this is giving them work, tasks, or learning opportunities that makes sense for their ability level with the opportunity to push just beyond that.
+Success breeds success, so create chances for your learners to do well every day, if not every hour.
+The key to this is giving them work, tasks, or learning opportunities that make sense for their ability level, with the opportunity to push just beyond that.
 Keep your expectations high, but be realistic as well.
 This allows for meaningful struggle.

-- Teach positive self talk.
+- Teach positive self-talk.
 This is an excellent life skill to help students understand they can calm themselves and convince themselves that they can do it when they are facing a challenge.
 It’s basically like teaching them to be confident!
-Zach Hangs in There and Allie Meets the Nevers are two great story books to illustrate this point.
+Zach Hangs in There and Allie Meets the Nevers are great storybooks to illustrate this point.

 For more ways to improve Social Emotional Learning in your classroom, explore some of these great Learners Edge 3-credit, graduate level courses: